Battery packs, EV chargers and portfolio resilience. Our interview with BorgWarner’s top management

 Let’s start with the batteries: what are the main technical features of the LFP battery pack BorgWarner launched at IAA?

 We’ve updated our offering in terms of LFP batteries.
 The new packs bring numerous advantages compared to our current packs.
 We’re adding cycle life.
 We also have increased charging rate, meaning we’re able to charge batteries faster, which will help people.
 And then the cost profile is better.
-The LFP technology allows us to lower costs and maintain the energy density, which is quite cool.
+The LFP technology allows us to lower costs and maintain the energy density, which is great.

 So, why is BorgWarner relying on LFP technology?

-China has built a lot of capacity on LFP.
+China has built a lot of capacity in LFP.
 It means the supply capacity has grown a lot, and the cost structure has really improved.
 Basically, LFP packs have lower costs, and that’s a real advantage.
-The LFP packs are currently under development, and we expect volumes will grow up in the near future.
+The LFP packs are currently under development, and we expect volumes will grow in the near future.

 What’s your view in terms of applications for the LFP battery packs BorgWarner’s going to produce?